Former Washington state employee charged with stealing unemployment funds

 The investigation was first made public this past spring in the state’s audit of the massive fraud that made off with around $650 million in unemployment benefits.

-While most of last year’s fraud had been tied to foreign cybercriminals, one state employee was under criminal investigation for “potential misappropriation” of an undisclosed amount of unemployment benefits, according to reports released Tuesday by the state Auditor’s Office.
+While most of last year’s fraud had been tied to foreign cybercriminals, the auditor noted that one state employee was under criminal investigation for “potential misappropriation” of an undisclosed amount of unemployment benefits.

 This is a developing story and will be updated.